dynamsoft-docs/barcode-reader-docs/parameters/reference/binarization-modes.md

      - N > 3: the block size used for binarization will be set to N.

 **Performance Adaptability**
-Setting this to an appropriate value ( 5 - 8 times module size is recommended ) may improve the Completeness.
+Setting this to an appropriate value ( 5 - 8 times module size is recommended ) may improve the Read Rate.

 ### BlockSizeY